Kyle Isbel Preview, Player Props: Royals vs. Tigers

 - Tigers pitchers combine to rank 12th in baseball in home runs given up (183 total, 1.2 per game).

-- The lefty's last time out was on Friday against the Oakland Athletics, when he went seven scoreless innings while giving up two hits.
+- His most recent appearance was on Friday against the Oakland Athletics, when the lefty tossed seven scoreless innings while giving up two hits.

-- In 14 games this season, the 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .201 to his opponents.
+- In 14 games this season, the 26-year-old has amassed a 2.95 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .201 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.